danomatika/ofxPd/README.markdown

 `openframeworks/addons/ofxPd`

+### Bugs

+#### Undefined basic_ostream

 If you get the following [linker error](http://www.openframeworks.cc/forum/viewtopic.php?f=8&t=5344&p=26537&hilit=Undefined+symbol#p26537) in xcode:

 `Undefined symbols: "std::basic_ostream<char, std::char_traits<char> ...`

 you need to change the Base SDK to 10.6: Project > Edit Project Settings

+#### RtAudio Hang on Exit in 0062

+RtAudio will hang on app exit in OF 0062.
+The only way to fix this is to make a small edit to the OF 0062 core by editing /lib/openFrameworks/sound/ofSoundStream.cpp and commenting line 143 so close() is not called.

 ### How to Create a New ofxPd Project